lit-module2/lit-project/README.md

 ## User stories (Backlog)

-- User can be notified when he's been chosen as the answer to another user's question
-- User can see his history of submitted questions
 - On first login, users are forced to answer a question before doing anything else
 - Users can join different circles with independent questions and leaderboards
 - Include different types of questions